oracle/graal/compiler/docs/Debugging.md

 The compiler supports metrics in the form of counters, timers and memory trackers.
 Each metric has a unique name.
 Metrics are collected per-compilation.
 At shutdown, they are aggregated across all compilations and reported to the console.
-This ouput can be redirected to a file via the `-Djdk.graal.AggregatedMetricsFile` option.
+This output can be redirected to a file via the `-Djdk.graal.AggregatedMetricsFile` option.

 To list the per-compilation metrics, use the `-Djdk.graal.MetricsFile` option.
 If not specified, per-compilation metrics are not reported.